stealthdrop/stealthdrop/README.md

 </p>

+Even if votes are hidden under [MACI](https://github.com/appliedzkp/maci), knowing whether Vitalik voted on the proposal could change how much thought people put into their own vote.
 While it's arguable if such accountability is actually a positive attribute of these token systems, we think it's important to explore the alternative.
-In fact, real world elections probably don't enforce such peer pressure (beyond the occasional dinner party debates) for a good reason.
+In fact, real world elections don't enforce such peer pressure (beyond the occasional dinner party debates), likely for a good reason.

 With this vision, we present stealthdrop: an airdrop that lets addresses claim their airdrops completely anonymously.
 We enable truly anonymous governance by effectively letting completely virgin wallets claim an airdrop on behalf of other wallets.
 Nobody even knows if the original wallet has claimed their airdrop or not.